vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

        --registration-enabled false
    ```

-1. Now you need to create an A DNS record that will resolve the name associated with your Azure Spring Cloud service to the private IP address you identified earlier in this task.
+1. Now you need to create an A DNS record that will resolve the name associated with your Azure Spring Apps service to the private IP address you identified earlier in this task.

    ```bash
    az network private-dns record-set a add-record \